pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 pactffi_with_body(interaction, InteractionPart::Request, "application/x-www-form-urlencoded", json);
 ```

+The values are ignored.
+Unsupported error messages are logged.
+The extracted example body will be empty.

 ## Reference-level explanation

 Here is the flow we need to implement in Rust core (pact-reference project):